mjwestcott/pypokertools/README.md

 ## In this repository

-- pokertools.py: building custom containers of cards and hands
+- pokertools.py: providing the basic building block: a Card type
+- properties: many predicates of tuples of cards, e.g. is_twopair, is_rainbow
-- bluffing.py: finding nuanced flop hand properties for bluffing
+- examples/bluffing.py: finding nuanced flop hand properties for bluffing
-- translation.py: parsing PokerStove-style card notation using a tokeniser
+- examples/translation.py: parsing PokerStove-style card notation using a tokeniser
-- isomorph.py: working with suit isomorphisms on the flop
+- examples/isomorph.py: working with suit isomorphisms on the flop

 ## A Note on Terminology